HiLab-git/PyMIC_examples/segmentation/fetal_hc/README.md

 pymic_evaluate_seg config/evaluation.cfg
 ```

-The obtained average Dice score by default setting should be close to 97.12%.
+The obtained average Dice score by default setting should be close to 97.10%.
 You can set `metric = assd` in `config/evaluation.cfg` and run the evaluation command again to get Average Symmetric Surface Distance (ASSD) evaluation results.

-3. Set `tta_mode = 0` and `infer_sliding_window  = False` in `config/train_test.cfg`, and run the testing and evaluation code again, we find that the average Dice will be decreased to around 96.86%.
+3. Set `tta_mode = 1` in `config/train_test.cfg` to enable test time augmentation, and run the testing and evaluation code again, we find that the average Dice will be increased to around 97.22%.